sadanandpai/javascript-code-challenges/challenges/collections-challenges.md

 <br />

-#### Q20
-### Create a function named "average" which can calculate the average of an array and should be available to be called from any Array object.
+### Q. Create a function named "average" which can calculate the average of an array and should be available to be called from any Array object.

 - The function added to Array prototype are accessible to all the objects of Array